 Our programs in French and Italian Studies offer a broad exposure to language, literature, and culture.
 A comprehensive language sequence at the 100, 200, and 300 levels will develop your linguistic competence in oral and written expression, as well as introduce you to Francophone or Italian cultures around the world.
 Further, the Department places a strong emphasis on communicative skills, thereby building your confidence should you wish to study abroad.
-We hope you will choose to take advantage of our excellent programs in Paris, Rome, Nantes, and Martinique, where you will be able to earn credits toward your degree.
+We hope you will choose to take advantage of our excellent programs in Paris, Rome, and Nantes, where you will be able to earn credits toward your degree.

 We believe that your immersion in the linguistic, cultural, and literary richness of the French- and Italian-speaking worlds will broaden your personal horizons and make you better-informed citizens of the world.
 Further, your mastery of French or Italian will open many doors to you professionally.
-Recent graduates of the Department of French and Italian Studies have found challenging and rewarding careers in teaching, business, international relations, and the arts.
+Recent graduates of the Department of French and Italian Studies have found challenging and rewarding careers in tech, teaching, international relations, and the arts.

 We very much hope that you will join the growing community of French and Italian students at the University of Washington.
 Please take the time to browse through our web site or come visit us in Padelford Hall, C-254.